kgisl/cs8251/notes/unit5.md

   unsigned int choice; // user's choice

   // fopen opens the file; exits if file cannot be opened
-  // Do not change the mode "rb+" if ((cfPtr = fopen("credit.dat", "rb+")) == NULL) {
+  // Do not change the mode "rb+" - it will not work! if ((cfPtr = fopen("credit.dat", "rb+")) == NULL) {
     printf("%s: File could not be opened.\n", argv[0]);
     exit(-1);